kusumi/fileobj/doc/README.notes.md

         warning: 'PyArg_ParseTuple' is an unrecognized format function type [-Wformat=]

 + Installation warned below. -> **This can be ignored.
-This seems to happen with Python 3.5 and certain GCC versions.**
+This seems to happen with Python 3.5 and certain versions of GCC.**

         In function '__get_ptrace_word_size':
         warning: will never be executed